 In September I will want to see a summary of what you have found out, and will expect you to be able to tell me (and the others in your new class) about it.
-(See below for the format).
+The summary should be a maximum of 2 sides of A4.

-On the A level course we study many aspects of psychology -what we think, what we do, and what is going on in our brains (and body) that affects these.
+On the A level course we study many aspects of psychology - what we think, what we do, and what is going on in our brains (and body) that affects these.
 Start your investigation into psychology by going on YouTube and finding the following channels: